top of page

 🧠 Understanding ADHD in the Fitness World

 These aren’t character flaws—they’re just challenges that need the right supports.
+Recognizing them is the first step toward success.

 🗣️ Communication Is Everything

 Being open with your trainer can change everything.
 If you need more time, reminders, or simplified instructions—say so.
+This isn’t being difficult; this is advocating for your brain.

-• If you need step-by-step guidance
+• If you need step-by-step guidance.

-• If your energy or mood fluctuates wildly
+• If your energy or mood fluctuates wildly.

-• If you struggle with follow-through between sessions
+• If you struggle with follow-through between sessions.

 💪 Finding Your Kind of Trainer